 In these and other situations, smaller-sized units of metal may be more practical.
 And they are becoming quite popular as the economy shows signs of unraveling.

-Full-ounce gold coins are great for storing significant amounts of wealth and potentially for purchasing big-ticket items, but they're not so useful for smaller transactions.
+Full-ounce gold bullion coins are great for storing significant amounts of wealth and potentially for purchasing big-ticket items, but they're not so useful for smaller transactions.
 That's where smaller gold coins/rounds come in handy for accumulating a gold barter kit.

 They have a number of other uses as well.
 For example, it's much easier for folks on a limited budget to accumulate gold if they don't have to spring for a full ounce at a time.
 That's why 1/10 oz gold is a key part of our monthly savings plan.